Welcome to West Suffolk Arts Centre CIC

 At West Suffolk Arts Centre our mission is to provide high quality arts engagement opportunities for all.

 West Suffolk Arts Centre CIC (WSAC) was founded in 2004 by artist, writer and historian Leigh Driver, as a loose collective of practicing visual and literary artists committed to sharing their ideas and expertise with anyone who was interested!

-Now in its 14th year the organisation is led by a dedicated team of volunteer directors with the recovery and harnessing of creativity at the heart of everything we do.
-Operating as creative producers, cultural project curators and as a peripatetic art school (including online courses delivered via webinars) WSAC is committed to developing new ways to promote engagement with the arts for all.
+Now in its 15th year the organisation is led by a dedicated team of volunteer directors with the recovery and harnessing of creativity at the heart of everything we do.
+Operating as creative producers, cultural project curators and as a peripatetic art school (including online courses) WSAC is committed to developing new ways to promote engagement with the arts for all.

 In the early 1980s, Leigh trained in Fine Arts at the Hertfordshire College of Art and Design under the excellent supervision of Graham Boyd.
 It was at this time she met professional photographer, and fellow WSAC director, Paul Cotter.

 Talented visual artist, Emily Chapman joined WSAC in 2012 and, along with the remaining directors, Daniel Yeager and Stephen Lewis who deal with the admin, has contributed expertise and enthusiasm to WSAC’s volunteer board.

-Over the past fourteen years WSAC has established an excellent reputation for delivering high quality, accessible arts experiences for people of all ages, abilities and backgrounds and has worked on a number of successful community arts projects, often drawing on local heritage and stories.
+Over the past fourteen years WSAC has established an excellent reputation for delivering high quality, accessible arts experiences for people of all ages, abilities and backgrounds.
+The organisation has worked on a number of successful community arts projects, often participatory in nature and drawing on local heritage and stories.
 Our aim is to challenge and inspire local communities to view their environment with fresh eyes as well as to promote a culture of creative enquiry and exploration.